Design-build contract

 Trade contract

-A trade contract is a formal agreement between a homeowner association and a vendor or service provider, detailing the terms and conditions of the services or goods provided.
+A trade contract is an agreement between a homeowners association and a contractor, detailing terms for services or goods.
+It ensures clarity and legal protection.

 Read more about trade contract →